 Humane Society International (HSI) is the largest and most effective international charity working for a more humane and sustainable world for animals.
-We are leaders in saving endangered species and their habitats and reducing cruelty in farming, trade and other industries.
+As one of the top animal protection charities, we are leaders in saving endangered species and their habitats and reducing cruelty in farming, trade and other industries.

 HSI is the only international group working on saving endangered species; improving legislation that impacts animals and the environment; reducing cruelty in farming and industry; improving the welfare of domestic animals; and increasing habitat devoted to conservation.